zilverline/sequent/docs/docs/modelling-the-domain.md

 ## A tour of the `Account` Aggregate

-The app we generated in the previous guide [1.
-Getting Started](/docs/getting-started.html) comes with an example `Account` aggregate.
+The app we generated in [1.1 Getting Started](/docs/getting-started.html) comes with an example `Account` aggregate.
 In this guide we will go over some of the concepts used in Sequent by looking at `Account` and then creating our own aggregate.

 ### Commands